vrona/FHE.Chess/.swm/fhechess-project-flow.xf41t.sw.md

 *   Data explanation [Data Explanation](data-explanation.4esp0.sw.md)

-*   Data preparation is explained here, little take away, the goal is to create an AI that would be rated at least 1500 ELO on Lichess.
-Thus, data preparation aimed to provide only data points from games made by chess players rated at least 2000 ELO.
+*   Data preparation is explained in this [wb\_2000.ipynb](https://github.com/vrona/FHE.Chess/blob/quant_fhe/server_cloud/data/wb_2000.ipynb) notebook. _Little take away: the goal is to create an AI that would be rated at least 1500 ELO on Lichess.
+Thus, data preparation aimed to provide only data points from games made by chess players rated at least 2000 ELO._

 *   Data transformation (to matrix and flat) for source target models `📄 server_cloud/model_src/helper_chessset.py`